Our Genealogical Helper for Ansonia ...

 - Return to Citation

-If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Ansonia.
-Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Ansonia
+If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Ansonia.
+Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Ansonia

 Our distance measurements begin at a specific point in Ansonia.
 The point that we are using is located at these GPS coordinates - Latitude: 46.3167, Longitude: -83.6094 [Map].